 Finish line support volunteers ensure student-athletes finish strong and make a smooth transition from competing to reuniting with parents, coaches and teammates.
 The finish line is often the most hectic and is the most crowded part of the racecourse.
 Parents and teammates are crowding around to see their athletes finish and athletes come through exhausted, fatigued, and in need of someone to corral them out of the way.
 Finish line support volunteers allow athletes a clear, safe exit from the race course.
 A quick training session meeting at the finish line will orient you in this unique part of the course.

-We are tracking volunteer signups and the more volunteers your team provides will help you earn rewards.
-Team credits may be applied to any product purchased from longtime ACA sponsor and supporter Strike Visuals – fully custom tents, flags, and more!
+We are tracking volunteer signups and at the end of the season the top 5 teams in each conference with the highest volunteer participation will be rewarded.
+Team awards may be applied to any product purchased from longtime ACA supporter Strike Visuals – fully custom tents, flags, and more!

 Here’s how it works.
-The total numbers of individuals affiliated with a specific team (selected from a dropdown menu during signup) who volunteer anytime during the ENTIRE race season is divided by the total number of registered student-athletes on the team to determine participation level (minimum six student-athletes on team).
+The total number of volunteer hours attributed to each team (individuals select team affiliation from a dropdown menu during signup) accumulated during the ENTIRE race season is divided by the total number of registered student-athletes on the team to determine the team volunteer participation level and overall ranking (minimum six student-athletes on team).

 Team Volunteer Statistics

 Credits will be awarded to winning teams at the end of the season.
-Any winner who fails to redeem their credit within sixty (60) days from the date such award is announced will forfeit the credit.
+Winners must redeem their credit within sixty (60) days from the date such award is announced, after which the credit will be forfeited.